 2. Persepolis: The Glorious Times of Achaemenids

 The gate to the site was from the south, through a staircase.
-To the right of this entrance, you can see a huge rectangular block bearing four cuneiform inscriptions in the name of Darius the Great: Two in Old Persian, one in Elamite, and the fourth in Babylonian.
-These scripts were clearly meant to inform visitors of the nature of Persepolis, the people who contributed to its construction as well as Darius’ beliefs and ideals.
+To the right of this entrance, you can see a huge rectangular block bearing three cuneiform inscriptions by Xerxes: One in Old Persian, one in Elamite, and the third one in Babylonian.
+These scripts were clearly meant to inform visitors of the nature of Persepolis, the people who contributed to its construction as well as Xerxes’ beliefs and ideals.

 The remarkable parts of the palace complex consist of: